Humboldt-Penguin/redplanet/docs/src/supplemental/plotting.md

-Here's the best approach for making/configuring plots with `matplotlib`:
+Here's some boilerplate for making/configuring plots with `matplotlib`.
+We plan to add a plotting feature in the future.

+For more info on making publication quality plots, we highly recommend the PySHTools documentation — see the "Plotting maps" section on [this page](https://shtools.github.io/SHTOOLS/python-examples.html) ([direct link](https://nbviewer.org/github/SHTOOLS/SHTOOLS/blob/master/examples/notebooks/plotting-maps.ipynb)).

+&nbsp;

 ```py linenums="1"
 import numpy as np